Network Requirements for IPTV and OTT Service

 Does all the network and access equipment support multicast related requirements?

-Technical Requirements
+Technical Requirements for IPTV/OTT Service

 Check your network architecture diagram and all the network connections and make sure there are no bottlenecks.